mciach/masserstein/README.md

 Note that when specifying the molecules in the molecule list, after each element a number needs to be present.
 For example, S1N2 is the correct way to indicate one sulfur and one nitrogen atom, while SN2 will be interpreted as two atoms of tin.

+# Acknowledgements

+We thank Youzhong Liou for porting the code to Python 3.